Why newborns shouldn't be prescribed reflux medications - PPI's or H2 Blockers

 For ranitidine, the safety and efficacy has been established for the 1 month to 16 year age-group for the treatment of GORD/GERD only and should not be taken any longer than 2 weeks.

-Use of PPI’s is detrimental to a newborns health
+Use of PPI’s and H2 Blockers are detrimental to a newborns health

 A study held in 2012 by HEB Pharmacy and the University of Texas on the ‘Safety of Long Term Usage of Proton Pump Inhibitors with Focus on Bone Fracture Risks’, shows evidence that Chronic use of PPI’s, which many of the baby’s that pass through my practice can be classed as having, brings the very real risk of pneumonia and GI infections.
 PPI use is associated with increased risk of fractures because they decrease the absorption of calcium.
 When there is a deficiency of calcium, the baby has to leech it from their teeth, bones and muscles causing various forms of weaknesses.
 Calcium deficiency can lead to high blood pressure, high cholesterol, irregular heartbeat or palpitations, loss of muscle tone, tooth decay, muscle cramps and/or convulsions, colon cancer, osteomalacia (softening of bones), osteoporosis and rickets.
 Omeprazole has already proved itself to cause bone fractures for adults who have been taking it for a year.